 The following figure shows our device being successfully able to detect the location of Porcine bladder in the above mentioned setup:

-At this point we have an IRB approved towards a clinical trial.
+At this point we have an IRB approved investigating evaluation on humans.

 Some of our planned next steps for our project include performing a human study on patients coming to UC Davis Medical Center for their urodynamic study.
 We are simultaneously testing the device on healthy subjects at the UC Davis Campus.